Will Smith Player Props: Dodgers vs. Diamondbacks

 - Smith hit .260 with 26 doubles, three triples, 24 home runs and 60 walks.

-- Among the qualifying hitters in MLB action last year, he ranked 61st in batting average, 37th in on-base percentage, and 33rd in slugging.
+- He ranked 61st in batting average, 37th in on base percentage, and 33rd in slugging among the qualified hitters in MLB action last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.